AMCN41R/harness/README.md

 ```

 ### Test Fixture Configuration
-To use Harness with an Xunit ClassFixture:
+To use Harness with an XUnit ClassFixture:
 - add the HarnessConfig attribute to the class fixture.
 - specify the relative path to the Harness settings file by setting the ConfigFilePath variable
 - have the class fixture extend HarnessBase